kotfu/ksc/README.md

 ## Installation

 You'll need Python 3 on your system.
-Download `ksc` and put it in your path.
+Download [ksc](https://github.com/kotfu/ksc/blob/main/ksc) and put it in your path.

-## Commmand Line Usage
+## Specifying Keyboard Shortcuts

 The simplest invocation of this program has some description of the keyboard shortcut as the arguments.
 Many variations of input are accepted.
 Capitalization is not